Alibaba extends its reach in China as coronavirus outbreak opens doors

 To be sure, it is not all good news for Alibaba.
 E-commerce growth is slowing overall, with the company posting a loss of $1.09 billion on the value of outside investments in its most recent quarter during which the virus impact was most acute.

-Still, online merchants said Alibaba was able to use the crisis to pull further ahead of newer rivals like Pinduoduo Inc (PDD.O), building on earlier moves to promote services like livestreaming which soared in popularity with both users and merchants due to travel curbs.
+Still, online merchants said Alibaba was able to use the crisis to pull further ahead of newer rivals like Pinduoduo Inc, building on earlier moves to promote services like livestreaming which soared in popularity with both users and merchants due to travel curbs.

 Alibaba on Friday reported increases of 21% in quarterly revenue and 19% in core commerce sales, beating expectations.
 Its executives had predicted in February that the virus would cause sales to drop.